Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 How it works

-You set an hourly pay rate for your employees and pay them based on their work hours.
+You set an hourly pay rate for your employees and pay them based on the hours they work.

 For example, if a cleaner’s hourly wage is $17, and they’ve worked 100 hours this month, you can calculate their pay like this: